fastrgv/hbox/README.md

 #### What's new:

+**ver 1.3.3 -- 17mar2025**

+* Now request & verify real-time priority for Windows [necessary in W11 according to my tests].
+* Added a minimal puller-deadlock guard.
+* Refined the threshold function that determines "halfway".
+* New default method is now "move-efficient" meth#1.

 **ver 1.3.2 -- 3mar2025**

 * Improved coding & data structures.
 Six splaytrees now replace hundreds of hashlists.
 * Improved indexing now allows more boxes & larger puzzles.
 * Added binaries for users of old linux under ~/oldLinux/.
-* When the commandline includes an output file, screen output is now suppressed.
+* When the commandline includes an output filename, screen output is now suppressed.

 **ver 1.3.1 -- 11feb2025**